 But leadership is more than influence.

 It certainly includes influence, but that’s only part of the package.
 I believe leadership includes at least five characteristics.
-When I speak on this topic, I call these the five marks of authentic leadership.
+I call these the five marks of authentic leadership.

 1. Authentic Leaders Have Insight

 Sometimes we refer to this as vision, but that usually has exclusive reference to the future.
 While leaders must have vision, they need more.

 In one passage, the Bible talks about the soldiers in King David’s army.
 About the men of Issachar, it says they “understood the times and knew what Israel should do” (1 Chronicles 12:32).
 This is what I mean by insight.

 Leaders need wisdom and discernment for the present.
 They need to be able to look at complex situations, gain clarity, and determine a course of action.

 Steve Jobs stands as one of the best examples of this in recent decades.
 When he returned as CEO of Apple, Jobs inherited a mess.
 But he had the necessary insight to reboot the business and dominate the industry.

 Leaders go first.
 They don’t sit on the sidelines.
 They don’t ask others to do what they are unwilling to do themselves.
 Instead, they lead by example.
 This is what distinguishes leaders from theoreticians and armchair quarterbacks.